brian32768/react-bootstrap-test/README.md

 ## Learn More
 To learn React, check out the [React documentation](https://reactjs.org/).

-See "Beginning React".

-See also the book "React and React Native", Chapter 11: Mobile-First React Components.
+As mentioned above, see the books "Beginning React". and "React and React Native", Chapter 11: Mobile-First React Components; it uses react-bootstrap not reactstrap but it's close.

-They use react-bootstrap (but not Parcel).
+Neither book uses Parcel.